FalaahArifKhan/data-cleaning-stability/README.md

 ```

 2. Add the configuration of your new imputer to `configs/null_imputers_config.py` to the _NULL_IMPUTERS_CONFIG_ dictionary.
-3. Add your name imputer name to the _ErrorRepairMethod_ enum in `configs/constants.py`.
+3. Add your imputer name to the _ErrorRepairMethod_ enum in `configs/constants.py`.
 4. [Optional] If a standard imputation pipeline does not work for a new null imputer, add a new if-statement to `source/custom_classes/benchmark.py` to the _impute_nulls method.

 ### Adding a new evaluation scenario

-1. Add the configuration of missingness scenario for desired dataset in `configs/scenarios_config.py` in `ERROR_INJECTION_SCENARIOS_CONFIG` dict.
-Missingness scenario should below structure where `missing_features` are columns for null injection and `setting` is dict specifying error rates and conditions (optional).
+1. Add a _missingness scenario_ configuration for the desired dataset in `configs/scenarios_config.py` to the `ERROR_INJECTION_SCENARIOS_CONFIG` dict.
+Missingness scenario should follow the structure below: `missing_features` are columns for null injection and `setting` is a dict, specifying error rates and conditions for error injection.
 ```python
 ACS_INCOME_DATASET: {
     "MCAR": [